MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-feature-telemetry.md

 |eventId     | Unique event ID for different feature telemetry events.        |

 # Error telemetry for the app publisher
-When you use the feature telemetry module in your app, it is important to register exactly one telemetry logger.
-If you fail to do so, the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server will log an event to your telemetry.
+When you use the feature telemetry module in your app, it's important to register exactly one telemetry logger.
+If you fail to do so, the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server logs an event to your telemetry.

 ## More than one telemetry logger has been registered for publisher {publisher}
-This event will be logged if more than one telemetry logger has been registered for publisher.
+This event is logged if more than one telemetry logger has been registered for publisher.

 ### General dimensions